agilecustoms/setup-maven-codeartifact/README.md

 # About

 Allows to use Maven backed by AWS CodeArtifact repository in GitHub Actions:
 1. Setup Java + Maven
 2. Authorize in AWS Account with a provided role
 3. Generate CodeArtifact token and URL and put in env variables
 4. Compose `settings.xml` and put in a place where Maven can find it

-Designed to be used in your build workflow (when you need to access packages from CodeArtifact) and also it a release workflow (when you publish packages in CodeArtifact).
+Designed to be used in your build workflow when you need to access packages from CodeArtifact.
+It is also used in publish workflow to upload packages in CodeArtifact.
 It is recommended to use different IAM roles: `/ci/builder` and `/ci/publisher` respectfully.
 For release workflow you likely want to bump a version in `pom.xml` file and add some git tags, so please check the `agilecustoms/release` action - it represents a holistic release action (uses `setup-maven-codeartifact` under the hood).